marknorrapscm/serverless-media-portal/README.md

 ### 3.1 Create your user account

-The idea behind this authentication is to make it as simple as possible for older family members that don't have the typical social accounts that might be available in an OAuth login.
-Rather than making them sign up (or allowing just anybody to create an account), *we* will create accounts for them and have them login with their name, date of birth and a common password that they can easily remember.
-The technicalities of the authentication is explained in greater detail in the technical section at the end.
+The idea behind this authentication is to make it as simple as possible for older family members.
+The auth system is explained in greater detail in the technical section.

-The `runAfterDeploy` task in the backend creates a default user with admin access when it first runs.
-You can login as this user with the following credentials:
+When the backend is first deployed, it automatically creates a temporary admin user with the following credentials:

-* **Name:** Temporary Admin User <sup>*n.b. this isn't case sensitive*</sup>
+* **Name:** Temporary Admin User
 * **Date of birth:** 01/01/0001
 * **Password:** password

-This should log you in and you should see the empty UI:
+Log in with these credentials and you should see the empty UI:

 ![https://i.imgur.com/qijROYJ.png](https://i.imgur.com/qijROYJ.png)

-Leaving this account in place is obviously a security risk, so we will create an account with your real details and delete it after.
+Leaving this account in place is a security risk, so we will create an account with your real details and delete it after.
 To do this, click "Settings" in the main menu and then click the "Add User" button:

 ![https://i.imgur.com/cn8bOSK.png](https://i.imgur.com/cn8bOSK.png)